aosp-mirror/platform_external_qemu/android/docs/ANDROID-CODING-STYLE.md

       an instance of base/testing/TestSystem.h, allowing your tests to not depend on the state of the development machine whenever possible.

-      NOTE: Do not put high-level features here.
+      *NOTE:* Do not put high-level features here.
 Imagine you would reuse the classes in this directory in a completely different program.

-  external/qemu/android/utils/
+  - `external/qemu/android/utils/`:

       Similar low-level C-based interfaces, some of them are actual wrappers for android/base/ features.
 Should not depend on anything else besides system interfaces.

-      NOTE: Do not put high-level features here.
+      *NOTE:* Do not put high-level features here.

-  external/qemu/android-qemu1-glue/base/
+  - `external/qemu/android-qemu1-glue/base/`:

       Currently contains QEMU-specific implementations of android/base/
       interfaces.
-E.g. android-qemu1-glue/base/async/Looper.h provides
+E.g. `android-qemu1-glue/base/async/Looper.h` provides
-      android::qemu::createLooper(), which returns a Looper instance
+      `android::qemu::createLooper()`, which returns a Looper instance
       based on the QEMU main event loop.

-      In this specific example, the idea is to use ThreadLooper::set() with its result to inject it into the main thread.
-Any code that uses ThreadLooper::get() to retrieve the current thread's Looper will use the QEMU-based main loop when it runs within the emulator's main thread, even if it doesn't know anything about QEMU.
+      In this specific example, the idea is to use `ThreadLooper::set()` with its result to inject it into the main thread.
+Any code that uses `ThreadLooper::get()` to retrieve the current thread's Looper will use the QEMU-based main loop when it runs within the emulator's main thread, even if it doesn't know anything about QEMU.

       This kind of decoupling is very useful and should be encouraged in general.

-  external/qemu/android/<feature>/
+  - `external/qemu/android/<feature>/`:

       Should contain code related to a specific feature used during emulation.
       Ideally, the code should only depend on android/base/ and android/utils/, stuff as much as possible.
 Anything that is QEMU-specific should be moved somewhere else.

       A good example is the GSM/SMS emulation code.
-Generic code is provided under external/qemu/android/telephony/ (with unit-tests), while
+Generic code is provided under `external/qemu/android/telephony/` (with unit-tests), while
-      QEMU-specific bindings are implemented under external/qemu/telephony/
+      QEMU-specific bindings are implemented under `external/qemu/telephony/`
       which depend on it, and other QEMU headers / functions.

-      NOTE: It's essentially impossible to properly unit-test code that depends on any QEMU-specific function, so move as much of your code as possible out of it.
+      *NOTE:* It's essentially impossible to properly unit-test code that depends on any QEMU-specific function, so move as much of your code as possible out of it.

-  external/qemu/android/
+  - external/qemu/android/

       The rest of the sources under this sub-directory are Android-specific and is probably still a little bit messy.
 We plan to sort this out by moving, over time, anything specific to QEMU outside of this directory.

-  *IMPORTANT*: The end goal is to ensure that the sources under
+  **IMPORTANT:** The end goal is to ensure that the sources under
-               external/qemu/android/ will constitute a standalone component
+               `external/qemu/android/` will constitute a standalone component
                that can be compiled as a standalone library, that doesn't depend on the QEMU code, or its dependencies (e.g. GLib).
                Ultimately, we plan to link the QEMU2 code base to the same library, in order to ensure the same feature set for both the classic and new emulator engines.

-  When adding new code, try hard to:
+  - When adding new code, try hard to:

     - Avoid using QEMU-specific functions directly.
 It's better to decouple a 'clean' feature implementation, which can be unit-tested independently,